yanxuanshaozhu/CS61A/README.md

 # CS61A
-My learning materials for the UCB course  CS61A 2020 fall.
+My learning materials for the UCB course  CS61A 2018 fall and 2020 fall.
+I watched 2018 fall course videos and read corresponding slides.
+I also finished projects, homework, labs and discussions posted on the 2020 fall course website.

 <br>